Indo-Portuguese Museum

 The Indo-Portuguese Museum is a museum in Fort Kochi, Kerala, India.

 History

-The museum was established by the efforts of the late Dr. Joseph Kureethra, Bishop of Kochi, in a bid to protect and showcase the rich cultural heritage and Portuguese influence.
+The museum was established by the efforts of the late Dr. Joseph Kureethara, Bishop of Kochi, in a bid to protect and showcase the rich cultural heritage and Portuguese influence.
 This museum now showcases the Portuguese influences on Fort Kochi and the surrounding areas, especially, the western parts of Kochi.